 Calcium and Phosphorous

-Are eggshells bad for dogs?
-They’re rich in calcium and phosphorus, which are both parts of the bones’ composition.
+Well, they’re rich in calcium and phosphorus, which are both parts of your dog’s bone composition.
 Calcium is vital for the dog’s bone cartilage development.
 It’s also a hormone transmitter.

 Folate is essential for pregnant dogs.
 It plays a significant role in DNA synthesis, critical to the puppies’ development in the womb.
 What’s more, it’s also necessary for red blood cell production.